 Win a $1000 scholarship, plus a FREE Boston Duck Tour and a Visit to the Old State House for Your Class

 To promote an appreciation for our state’s history, The Bostonian Society and Boston Duck Tours, with the support of Revolution 250, sponsor a yearly essay contest for greater Boston area school children in grades 5-8.
 Students in grades 5-6 are asked to submit an essay of 300-500 words, Students in grades 7-8 are asked to submit an essay of 500-700 words.
 The First Place student in each grade group receives a Duck Tour and a visit to the Old State House for his/her class (up to 36 people including chaperones).
-In addition, the author of the winning essay in the grades 7-8 category will receive a $1,000 scholarship payable upon acceptance to an institution of higher education.
+In addition, the author of the winning essay in the grades 7-8 category will receive a $1,000 scholarship.
 Winning schools are responsible for providing transportation to Boston for the Duck Tour and visit to the Old State House.
-The tour must be booked for a date no later than May 31, 2017.
+The tour must be booked for a date no later than May 31, 2019.